Scifabric/pybossa/doc/user/create-application-tutorial.rst

     Flickr creates from the original image different cropped versions of the image.
 It uses a pattern to distinguish them: **_m** for medium size, and **_b** for the big ones.
-There are more options, so if you need more help in this matter, check the official Flickr documentation.
+There are more options, so if you need more help in this matter, check the official `Flickr documentation <http://www.flickr.com/services/api/>`_.

 Those three variables (Link URL_m and URL_b) will be stored in a JSON object::